python-microscopy/python-microscopy/doc/Contributing.rst

 not support earlier versions of python 3.

 To date we have spent roughly a full week on migration, and addressed most of the errors which come up through static analysis, but much remains to be done.
-At this point, PYME will build under python 3 is currently passing 42 of 46 tests although the test coverage is currently abysmal.
+At this point, PYME will build under python 3 and is currently passing 42 of 46 tests although the test coverage is currently abysmal.

 The following tasks need to be addressed (in order of importance) before further progress can be made: